willjgriff/react-solidity-playground/README.md

 Future improvements: Add tests.
 Allow the user to select the account they want to use.
 Require that the account benefitting for a specified Youtube username be registered prior to this process elsewhere.
 More details at the bottom of <a href="https://github.com/willjgriff/solidity-playground">here</a>

 <b>TokenTransferRedux</b> - Work in progress.
 Based on the React Truffle Box (didn't need all the complexity/dependencies of the Redux Auth Truffle Box).
-Currently interfaces with a standard ERC20 token.
-Uses basics of Redux including redux-observable to manage state.
-I intend to add a more complex contract and react-router.
+Interfaces with a standard ERC20 token.
+Uses basics of Redux including redux-observable to manage state changes and very basic experimentation with react-redux-router.